Published:

 For many months now, we’ve heard how competitive the real estate market is in Boise, Idaho.

 A massive influx of home buyers from other parts of the country drove prices up and sent inventory levels to record lows.
-This transformed Boise into one of the most challenging real estate markets in the country, from a home buyer’s perspective.
+This transformed the Boise real estate market into one of the most challenging markets in the country, from a home buyer’s perspective.

-But like many cities across the country, this real estate market is finally starting to cool down.
-So the rest of 2022 and 2023 could be a very good time to buy a house in the Boise area.
+But like many cities across the country, this real estate market cooled down a bit from its peak a few years ago, though it’s still healthy.
+So 2026 could be a very good time to buy a house in the Boise area.

 Three Reasons Why It’s a Good Time to Buy in Boise

-Here are three reasons why late 2022 and 2023 could be a good time to buy in the Boise area.
+Here are three reasons why 2026 could be a good time to buy in the Boise area.

 1. More homes are coming onto the market.

-The bottom line is that home buyers in the Boise area should have an easier time finding a property these days, compared to those who purchased in 2021.
-If inventory continues to increase, the real estate market could become even more buyer friendly in 2023.
+The bottom line is that home buyers in the Boise area should have an easier time finding a property these days, compared to those who purchased in years past.
+If inventory continues to increase, the real estate market could become even more buyer friendly in 2026.

 Live Boise Mortgage Rates